silviamaggi/smd-com/_posts/2018-02-12-girl-town-moved-to-tel-aviv.md

 {% include pattern-figure.html image="/assets/images/girl-town-silviamaggi-entry.jpg" caption="Girl Town – Back from the office, &copy; Silvia Maggi" width="768" height="1024" %}

 Initially, the exhibition was curated on Instagram, and I’ve been proudly part of it ever since the beginning.
 Shutter Hub shared impressions, reactions and photos from the private view.
 Head over their [website to read more](https://shutterhub.org.uk/blog/girl-town-tel-aviv-shutter-hub-exhibition-launch-event-and-pictures){:target="_blank" rel="noopener"}.

-### About Shutter Hub
+## About Shutter Hub

 The photography organisation providing opportunities, support and networking for creative photographers worldwide.

-🔗 [http://shutterhub.org.uk](http://shutterhub.org.uk/){:target="_blank" rel="noopener"}
+<p class="detached">🔗 <a href="http://shutterhub.org.uk" target="_blank" rel="noopener">http://shutterhub.org.uk</a></p>

-### About Alfred Institute
+## About Alfred Institute

 Alfred Gallery is a cooperative space that welcomes international exhibitions and collaborative projects in Simtat Shlush.

-🔗 [http://www.alfredinstitute.org/eng/alfred-institute-welcome](http://www.alfredinstitute.org/eng/alfred-institute-welcome){:target="_blank" rel="noopener"}
+<p class="detached">🔗 <a href="http://www.alfredinstitute.org/eng/alfred-institute-welcome" target="_blank" rel="noopener">www.alfredinstitute.org</a></p>